 The Pharmacy Connection Nobody's Making

 Integrated model: Macro tracking data shows problematic patterns before diagnosis.
 Employee gets both medication (at transparent cost-plus pricing) and intensive nutrition support.
 Platform tracks compliance with both.
 Pharmacist can see nutrition adherence when counseling.
 After six months of hitting macro targets, A1C normalizes and you're discussing deprescribing instead of adding medications.
+Ten-year cost: $8,000 to $15,000.

 What About Privacy and Compliance?

-I know what you're thinking: this sounds great, but what about HIPAA?
+You're probably thinking: this sounds great, but what about HIPAA?
 What about ADA discrimination concerns?
 What if an employee claims we're creating a hostile environment?

 Fair questions.
-Here's how you stay clean:
+Here's how to stay compliant:

 HIPAA Compliance